Biphenyl synthase

-Thus, the two substrates of this enzyme are malonyl-CoA and benzoyl-CoA, whereas its three products are CoA, 3,5-dihydroxybiphenyl, and CO_{2}.
+Biphenyl synthase is an enzyme that catalyzes a biosynthesis of the polyketide, 3,5-dihydroxybiphenyl, from one unit of benzoyl-CoA and three of malonyl-CoA.
+It was characterised from the tree species Sorbus aucuparia and is part of the pathway that yields aucuparin, a phytoalexin.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is malonyl-CoA:benzoyl-CoA malonyltransferase.
 This enzyme is also called BIS.